joelnewswanger/Autonomous-Vehicles-Projects/Behavioral-Cloning/README.md

 After training on this data, there were still a few spots where the vehicle fell off the track, such as the corner after the bridge where the curb is dirt.
 To solve this, I added training data for the few spots that it struggled.
 After this the training data set was ~ 10,000 images.

-At the end of the process, the vehicle is able to drive autonomously around track 1 without leaving the road, and can navigate all but the three sharpest corners of the more difficult track 2.
+Finally, the vehicle is able to drive autonomously around track 1 without leaving the road, and can navigate all but the three sharpest corners of the more difficult track 2.